Candi bentar: Origin and evolution

 The current prevalence of candi bentar is probably owed to the influence of Majapahit aesthetics on Javanese and Balinese architecture.
-The candi bentar is still widely used upon the arrival of Islam period in the 15th century.
+The candi bentar was still widely used upon the arrival of the Islam period in the 15th century.
 The Sultanate palace of The Keraton Kasepuhan used candi bentar to mark access into the public audience pavilion.

-The 16th-century Menara Kudus Mosque, one of the oldest mosque in Java, still has a candi bentar in its compound, marking the gateway into the mosque compound.
-A Muslim cemetery complex of Sendang Duwur in the village of Sendang Duwur, Lamongan Regency, East Java, contains both candi bentar and paduraksa to marks the level of sanctity within the cemetery complex, with the tomb of Sunan Sendang Duwur being the most sacred part of the cemetery complex.
+The 16th-century Menara Kudus Mosque, one of the oldest mosques in Java, still has a candi bentar in its compound, marking the gateway into the mosque compound.
+A Muslim cemetery complex of Sendang Duwur in the village of Sendang Duwur, Lamongan Regency, East Java, contains both candi bentar and paduraksa to mark the level of sanctity within the cemetery complex, with the tomb of Sunan Sendang Duwur being the most sacred part of the cemetery complex.
 Other Javanese tombs employing the candi bentar is the Sunan Giri cemetery complex.

-In modern period, construction of candi bentar is encouraged by the Indonesian government.
-This policy is especially encouraged by municipal and regional kabupaten government as a form of regional identity.
-The government of Banten province for example, encouraged the construction of candi bentar — modelled after Kaibon Palace of Old Banten, in the entrance gate of houses, especially those located along the main road.
+In the modern period, the construction of candi bentar is encouraged by the Indonesian government.
+This policy is especially encouraged by municipal and regional kabupaten governments as a form of regional identity.
+The government of Banten province, for example, encouraged the construction of candi bentar — modelled after Kaibon Palace of Old Banten, in the entrance gate of houses, especially those located along the main road.
 In the city of Cirebon, West Java, the red brick candi bentar has become the identity of the city.